iissnan/hexo-theme-next/.github/PULL_REQUEST_TEMPLATE.md

 2. If your pull is short and simple, recommended to use "Usual pull template".
    If your pull is big and include many separated changes, recommended to use "BIG pull template".

+3. Always remember what NexT include 4 schemes.
+And if on one of them all worked fine after changes, on another scheme this changes can be broken.
+Muse and Mist have similar structure, but Pisces is very difference from them.
+Gemini is a mirror of Pisces with some styles and layouts remakes.
+So, please, make the tests at least on two schemes (Muse or Mist and Pisces or Gemini).
 -->

 <!-- Usual pull template -->